2023 Enchantment Chapter Board of Directors

 Treasurer: Mary Compton

-Treasurer: Mary Compton (505-506-4303, firstname.lastname@example.org) worked at Sandia National Laboratories (SNL) from January 1990 until she retired in May 2022.
+retired from Sandia National Laboratories (SNL) in 2022 after a rewarding career starting in 1990.
 She has a BS in Biology, a Masters in Library Science, and a Master of Education in Science Education.
 She completed a Master of Science in Software Engineering with a specialization in Software Systems Engineering in 2010.
 Mary was a librarian for 20 years, including over 10 years in the Technical Library at SNL.
 From 2001 until 2018 Mary worked as a requirements engineer in support the nuclear deterrence mission on information systems, firing system development, and the W88 ALT 370 program.
-From June 2018 until her retirement, Mary worked in the Model Based Systems Engineering department where she performed MBSE for nuclear weapon development programs.
+Since June 2018 Mary has been working in the Model Based Systems Engineering department where she performs MBSE for nuclear weapon development programs.
 Mary served as the Enchantment Chapter Secretary 2008-2011 and has been Chapter Treasurer since 2012.

 Directors at Large